techmatters/terraso-library-prototype/GraphQL.md

 4. Hit the orange "run" button to run the mutation.
 The rightmost box will confirm if the mutation was successful.

 ![Instructions](https://i.ibb.co/GCpT76k/Screen-Shot-2021-05-27-at-12-00-15-PM.png)

+Now that the GraphQL API has been created and connected to a data source, It can be called by the Library prototype once the API Key and Link have been passed to the Prototype

+## Setting up the Library Prototype with the GraphQL server

+Click on the "settings" section of your AppSync API, you should see fields for API_URL and API KEY